 Newcomers looking for accommodation in Pittsburgh will discover that the city has something to suit everyone.
 Whether new arrivals are in search of a family-friendly home in the suburbs or a studio apartment in the city centre, they're bound to find something that fits their budget and needs.

-Most rent property at first in order to get to know the city and its neighbourhoods.
+Most new arrivals rent property at first in order to get to know the city and its neighbourhoods.
 It’s generally cheaper to rent than buy property in Pittsburgh, although buying can be a good investment in the long run as housing prices continue to rise.